 "...when the pre-Islamic Arabs used the expression din al-nasara ("the religion of the Christians"), for example, they presumably meant thereby 'religion' as something reified, an objectively established thing, i.e. a whole system consisting of a certain number of creeds and ritual practices that are shared by a community.

 The Qur'an uses the word obviously in the reified and non-reified senses.
 The best and the simplest example of non-reified type is supplied by the expression "making the din sincere", where the word din cannot but mean personal faith in God, whether it be just momentary or permanent.
-As an example of the reified use, we may cite 3:66 , where the Jews are depicted saying among themselves:
+As an example of the reified use, we may cite 3:66, where the Jews are depicted saying among themselves: "Do not trust except those who follow your deen."
+(3:66)

-If we go still further in this direction i.e. the direction of reification, than the concept changes into millah, which is religion as an objective 'thing' in the full sense of the word, a formal system of creed and rituals which constitutes the principle of unity for a particular religious community and works as the basis of its social life.
-Unlike the word din which still retains the original connotation of personal existential, we might say---faith and belief however far we may go in the direction of reification, millah connotes something rigid, objective, formal and it reminds us always of the existence of a society based one common religion...
+If we go still further in this direction i.e. the direction of reification, than the concept changes into millah, which is religion as an objective 'thing' in the full sense of the word, a formal system of creed and rituals which constitutes the principle of unity for a particular religious community and works as the basis of its social life."
+(God and Man in the Quran, pp. 249-249-250)

-This is understood by Maulana Abul Kalam Azad's book in 1920 called 'The Issue of Khilafat', where he stated:
+This has been widely understood by scholars, illustrated by Maulana Abul Kalam Azad's book in 1920 called 'The Issue of Khilafat', where he stated:

 'Without the Khilafah the existence of Islam is not possible, the Muslims of India with all their effort and power need to work for this.'